Alternate Wash Solutions for SLA Parts

 You may currently experience the global shortage of IPA wash solvent due to COVID-19 or your facility may be unable to use IPA due to flammability concerns or local restrictions.
 IPA is our recommended post-processing solvent.
 Without it, your ability to continue printing and washing parts might be impacted.

 While IPA is our top recommendation for washing parts, we can share other recommended solvents and solutions that our customers have used successfully.
-We recommend Form Wash and Form Cure to automate and simplify your post-processing.
-Form Wash automates the print washing process for consistent, thorough, no-mess cleaning, while Form Cure precisely combines heat and 405 nm light to consistently post-cure prints.
+We recommend Form Wash and Form Cure alongside Formlabs desktop printers, and Form Wash L and Form Cure L for large-format SLA printers to automate and simplify your post-processing.
+Form Wash and Form Wash L automate the print washing process for consistent, thorough, no-mess cleaning, while Form Cure and Form Cure L precisely combines heat and 405 nm light to consistently post-cure prints.

 When handling wash solvents, always consult the safety data sheet (SDS) from the supplier as the primary source of information and ensure appropriate ventilation when handling.